 3. Draw it

 The next step in effective vocabulary instruction is to have students create a visual representation of the words.
 While this may seem “too young” for our upper elementary students, it’s actually a vital part of your vocabulary instruction.
-Visual representations can be in the form of a picture dictionary (seen above), graphic organizers, pictographs, etc.
+Students can create visual representations in the form of a picture dictionary (seen above), graphic organizers, pictographs, etc.

 4. Practice it

-Because being exposed to the new words multiple times is so important, students need to be given opportunities to interact with the words in a variety of ways.
+Being exposed to the new words multiple times is very important.
+Give your students opportunities to interact with the words in a variety of ways.
 These vocabulary activities serve to deepen the students’ understanding of the words.
 Activities should vary between